namor5772/Altimeter/README.md

 ## Summary
 This github repository details the construction of a proof of concept digital skydiving altimeter.

 It is based on a pressure sensor board using the MS5637 chip and a 1.3" OLED SH1106 SPI driven screen.
 All is coordinated using an Arduino Pro Mini 5V 16Mhz microcontroller.
 In addition it uses a circuit board based on the MCP73831 chip for charging the 3.7V LiPo battery and a battery level gauge circuit board using the MAX17048 chip.
 Voltage for the circuit is boosted from the LiPo to 5V by a Pololu U1V10F5 regulator board.
-There are no additional discrete components in this circuit apart from an on/off SPDT switch.
+There are no additional discrete components in this circuit apart from an on/off DPDT switch.
 Capactitors for current spikes have been considered but not implemented.

 The only interface elements are an on/off switch and a USB micro-B charging port.
 When first switched on the zeroed altitude is displayed in thousands of feet.
 A large font is used for digits above 99 feet.
 Eg. 13.532 indicates 13,532 feet above initial switching on altitude, with 13.5 displayed in a large font and 32 in small.
 Also a leading zero is dsiplayed for altitiudes inclusively between 100 and 999 feet.
 Eg 852 feet is displayed as 0.852 with 0.8 in large font and  52 in small.